 SYNOPSIS

-Bigoli Bang is a surreal journey where romance collides with absurd humor, shot entirely in a crumbling 19th-century factory in Northern Italy.
+Bigoli Bang is a surreal journey where romance collides with absurd humour — a meditation on power, connection, and the fragile order of our world — shot entirely in a crumbling 19th-century factory in Northern Italy.

 Bigoli Bang is a piece of underground sci-fi cinema that celebrates resilience, imagination, and the power of collaboration.